rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy CSP SKC Services
 ```
-Copy the binaries directory generated in the build system VM to the /root/ directory on the CSP VM
+Copy the binaries directory generated in the build system VM to the /root/ directory on the CSP system
 Update csp_skc.conf with the following
-  - CSP VM IP Address
+  - CSP system IP Address
+  - TENANT as KUBERNETES or OPENSTACK (based on the orchestrator chosen)
+  - System IP address where Kubernetes or Openstack is deployed
   - Database name, Database username and passwords for AAS, SCS and SHVS services
   - Intel PCS Server API URL and API Keys
 Save and Close